 WRITTEN ON: SEP 26 2019

 It began as a seemingly long-shot chance for one girl to save herself.
-But it turned into something far greater than anyone ever imagine possible.
+But it turned into something far greater than anyone ever imagined possible.
 In May this year, The Australian Women Weekly flew 25-year-old heroin addict Joanne Frare and her brother, Peter, halfway around the world to Tel-Aviv in Israel.
-In July, we brought you Tony Barnao’s inspiring world exclusive story on the treatment she received from a controversial medico, Dr. Andre Waismann.
+In July, we brought you Tony Barnao’s inspiring world-exclusive story on the treatment she received from a controversial medico, Dr. Andre Waismann.

 This is the story of that journey – one almost as difficult for this passionate, yet frustrated surgeon to make as it has been for Joanne to fly 30 hours to undergo a life-saving treatment few doctors here had ever heard of.
 Difficult, because Dr Andre Waismann came here to offer hope and, as he expected, walked into an initial storm of criticism and, at times, hostile attack from elements within the drug-treatment establishment.